MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/commerce.md

 ### Example

-This example retrieves your estimated Azure consumption data for a selected time period.
+This example retrieves your estimated Azure consumption data for the last month.

 ```javascript
 const msRestAzure = require('ms-rest-azure');